 - Almond flour.
 I love using almond flour in savory dishes.
 It’s quite literally ground almonds, so it adds a richness and a fattiness that works well in this recipe.
 If you don’t like almond flour, you can use regular flour, but be aware that the texture will be different.
 Almond flour gives a lighter, almost cornmeal-like consistency, which I love.
 It’s also gluten-free and naturally lower in carbs.

 - Parmesan cheese.
 Sausage and pumpkin are a match made in heaven, and the only thing that can make that combination better is a bit of Parmesan cheese!
 It adds a savory, salty flavor to these simple sausage balls and also works as a binder.
-Freshly grated Parmesan will always be better than the pre-grated stuff, but I’d be lying if I said I don’t use whatever I’ve on hand!
+Freshly grated Parmesan works best.
+If you can’t have dairy, swap this out with your favorite dairy-free Parmesan cheese.

 Optional seasonings.
 You can make this with the four ingredients listed above, and it’s fantastic.
 The sausage and Parmesan add plenty of salt, and depending on the sausage you’re using, you may already have a bit of kick from the pepper in the sausage.
 However, I like to add a touch of smoked paprika, garlic powder, onion powder, and black pepper.
 These aren’t necessary, but recommended.